 Waffle chart in Excel adds the beauty of the visualization to the advancement path directed to your target.

 It gives you a quick and clear visual signal of what you want to depict without the utilization of a lot of space and increases the readability of data in your dashboard.

 Have you experienced the visualization of data or percentages?
 If yes, then you have probably revised charts before.

 I met with this magic several times while I was reading newspapers and magazines.
-Another name for them is pie chart or square pie chart.
+Another name for them is a pie chart or square pie chart.

 Although, a square or waffle chart is an amazing alternative to other Excel Charts, the way of inserting it into your document can be confusing.

 However, pasting the ready linked image is the best way to avoid misunderstanding; meanwhile, you can modify the dimensions of the chart as a bonus.

 Every waffle diagram is a square with a size of 10×10 cells (overall 100), where 1 cell corresponds to one percent of 100 cells.
-Waffle chart is a great choice to create a dashboard template.
+A waffle chart is a great choice to create a dashboard template.

 The number of filled cells means how well you perform on the way to your maximum 100% destination.